tylerlong/slim_text/README.md

 188. hidden files, useless files such as *.pyc
     1. some body said that they didn't want to see them
     2. combine this feature together with show invisibles quick button?
-189. NPAPI seems broken on linux mint
-    1. not working on Linux Mint 14 Cinnamon desktop 32 bit
-    2. try it on mint 64bit mate desktop
 191. update the website once standalone version is ready
 192. create chrome packaged app version?
     1. there are issue: jquery ui layout does not run in chrome packaged app